MARTA Bus Accident Attorneys in Atlanta

 MARTA and other bus accidents require a great deal of investigation by a variety of governmental agencies.
 Mass transit accidents don't occur often, but when they do, the damages can be quite extensive and affect multiple passengers.
 To avoid a large payout to victims in such cases, bus companies use their plentiful resources to reduce or deny settlements.
 All too often they are successful because victims give up and accept much less than they deserve.
 Don't let this happen to you or your loved one after a mass transit accident.

 If you have been seriously injured or lost a loved one in MARTA bus accident, contact Grant Law Office as soon possible to schedule a free case consultation, with no obligation.
 Wayne Grant is a trial lawyer with more than three decades of experience handling serious personal injury and wrongful death matters.
-He has been named among Super Lawyers® for 12 years running.
+He has been named among Super Lawyers® for more than 10 years running.
 You can have complete confidence that Wayne and Kimberly Grant will provide professional, aggressive representation in your MARTA bus accident claim.